Lottery Open!

 - Please dispose of all trash before you leave.

-- All vehicles need to be removed from the Sports Complex lots by 12 p.m. to prepare for Phillies gameday operations.
+- All vehicles need to be removed from the Sports Complex lots by 12 p.m.

-What roads are closed for 2025?
+What roads are closed for 2026?

 The race start area on Broad Street from Olney Avenue to Windrim Avenue will close to traffic at 4 a.m. and Broad Street from Windrim Avenue to Erie Avenue will close at 6:30 a.m.
 The remainder of the course along Broad Street will close to traffic at 7:15 a.m.